QRL 2.0

 - Cross-chain bridges

-2027-2029: Growth
+2027-2029: Growth & Ecosystem Expansion

-- Project migrations from Ethereum
+- Project migrations from Ethereum and other EVM chains

-- Institutional partnerships
+- Institutional partnerships and enterprise adoption

-- Thriving DeFi ecosystem
+- Thriving quantum-resistant DeFi ecosystem

 2030+: Quantum Era